-We have specific environmental and social guidelines for fit out, refurbishment and developments to ensure our occupiers and contractors consider sustainability at the earliest possible stage.
+We have specific environmental and social guidelines for fit out, refurbishment, major renovations and new developments to ensure our occupiers and contractors consider sustainability at the earliest possible stage.

 As a part of the management of all multi-let assets, we implement tailored, asset level sustainability focussed asset improvement plans.
 These site level plans provide a framework for site teams and asset managers to work towards to improve each asset, drive them towards net-zero and increase their social benefit.